 Delahunty highlighted the other ways in which a lawyer’s wellbeing is jeopardised in the legal sector.
-She emphasised that judicial bullying and sexual harassment are still problems which plague the Bar and explained that she is still scarred by some of her experiences with work-place bullying.
-She highlighted that one of the reasons for this continued behaviour is due to the fear of speaking out.
+She emphasised that judicial bullying and sexual harassment are still problems which plague the Bar and explained that she is still scarred by some of her experiences of work-place bullying.
+She observed that one of the reasons for this continued behaviour is due to the fear of speaking out.
 Delahunty asserted that in order to put an end to this issue, juniors must be encouraged to speak out because ‘silence is acquiescence’.
-Nevertheless, recognises the understandable fear to speak out about sexual harassment, especially for male victims.
+Nevertheless, she recognised the understandable fear individuals have of speaking out about sexual harassment, especially for male victims.

 The panellists shared insights into the many societal issues that continue to riddle the legal sector.
 McCabe was critical of the lack of diversity within the Bar and how the legal sector does not at all reflect the society that it represents.
 She illustrated the point with statistics on women at senior levels at the Bar, noting that only 14 percent of silks are women.
-McCabe and Delahunty then began to analyse the reasons for this figure, explaining the hidden discrimination which exists when ‘fighting for briefs’ and the external pressures or responsibilities which may force women to leave the Bar.
-At the end of this section both panellists addressed the other forms of discrimination, that they have not personally encountered, which also exist within the bar such as racism, disability discrimination and LGBTQ+ discrimination.
+McCabe and Delahunty then began to analyse the reasons for this figure, explaining the hidden discrimination which exists when fighting for briefs and the external pressures or responsibilities which may force women to leave the Bar.
+At the end of this section both panellists addressed the other forms of discrimination that they have not personally encountered but which also exist within the bar, such as racism, disability discrimination and LGBTQ+ discrimination.

-Next, both speakers explored the sexism that women faced and continue to face at the Bar.
+Next, both speakers explored the sexism that women faced historically and continue to face at the Bar.
 McCabe shared an anecdote of how she was encouraged to speak in a lower voice, in order to sound more manly.
 Delahunty corroborated this statement by explaining that she would lower her voice to sound more manly in order to ‘resonate with the judges’.

 Delahunty discussed ways to diversify the Bar.
 She maintained the importance of talking to students long before university, in order to show young people the opportunities the Bar has to offer.
 However, she recognised that this was not enough to overcome the financial barriers many students face and went on to suggest the implementation of more scholarship schemes.
-Lastly, she emphasised that in order to draw attention to the issues at the Bar, people with ‘more money need to make more noise’.
+Lastly, she emphasised that in order to draw attention to the issues at the Bar, ‘people with more money need to make more noise’.

-Finally, the webinar was concluded with a Q&A section.
-Lucie Boase asked the panellists a series of questions from audience members.
+Finally, the webinar concluded with a Q&A section.
+Lucie Boase, a co-chair of Young Legal Aid Lawyers (YLAL) and trainee solicitor at Hodge Jones & Allen, asked the panellists a series of questions from audience members.
 When answering the question, ‘What advice would you give to final year university students?’, McCabe emphasised that it was important to be yourself and not pretend to be someone you are not because inevitably people will see through it.
 Delahunty similarly maintained that students should try to maintain their individuality and stressed the importance of not losing your edge.
-She later emphasised the importance of preserving this versatility in the judicial sector, noting that lawyers ought not to be afraid of having tattoos, multiple ear piercings and wearing red lipstick.
+She later emphasised the importance of preserving this versatility in the judicial sector, noting that lawyers ought not to be afraid of having tattoos, multiple ear piercings or wearing red lipstick.

 One audience member asked the panellists what advice they would give to students looking to enter the Bar during the COVID-19 pandemic and what implications this would have on self-employment.
-Both panellists highlighted that while the already high financial burden of the Bar may be exemplified by the pandemic, it could be resolved by researching and applying to firms which offer schemes with good financial support.
+Both panellists highlighted that while the already high financial burden of the Bar may be exacerbated by the pandemic and ensuing recession, it could be ameliorated to an extent by researching and applying to chambers which offer schemes with good financial support.